knee-cola/jekyll-meetup-lecture/README.md

 ```

 You might have noticed that a special header is added at the begining of the file.
 This header tells Jekyll which layout needs to be used while bulding the page in question.
 In addition the header contains the page title.

+#### Layouts: how is the HTML generated

+Jekyll processes the HTML from the original content file in the following way:

+* HTML is taken from the original content file (i.e. `about.html`)
+* the layout takes over and wrapps the original HTML into `body`, adds `head`, `navbar` etc
+* HTML is saved to the destination file in the `_site` folder

 ### Introduction to posts